stacken/w3/stacken/pages/member.en.md

 We also self host and manage our own services in our datacenter.

 ### What do I need to know?
 Nothing, join us and learn.
+It helps if you already have a large interest in computers/software though.

 ### What about Swedish?
 No worries, we speak English.